 3.9 Dissertation Requirements: The Ph.D. dissertation must be a creative and independent work that can stand the test of peer review.
 The expectation is that the material will serve as the basis for publication(s) in peer-reviewed journals.
-The student is encouraged to discuss both the substance and the preparation of the dissertation with members of the Doctoral Committee well in advance of the planned oral examination date.
+The student is encouraged to discuss both the substance and the preparation of the dissertation with members of the Doctoral Committee well in advance of the planned dissertation defense date.
 Usually, the committee consists of three members, two of whom are from the major area and one from a different area.

 The student must provide a copy of the dissertation to each member of the Doctoral Committee and allow each committee member at least four weeks to read and comment on it.
-If one or more committee members believe that significant errors or shortcomings exist in the dissertation, or that the scope or nature of the work is not adequate, the student must address these shortcomings before scheduling the dissertation defense.
-Once the committee members are in agreement that the dissertation is ready for the defense, it may be scheduled by the student in consultation with the committee.
-The date must be reported to the Dean of Graduate Studies, and one copy of the dissertation filed, no later than three weeks before the proposed date of the defense.
+However, it is possible, by exception, to shorten this requirement to at least a two-week period for committee members to read and comment on the dissertation, if all members of the committee agree and if the review still allows the committee to ensure that the dissertation meets the distinctive, research-oriented quality of a UC graduate degree.
+If the student is unable to provide the dissertation (in complete and tidy form) before the latter deadline, the graduate advisor and the committee chair should jointly determine a revised timeline for a rescheduled dissertation defense.
+The date must be reported to the Dean of Graduate Studies no later than three weeks before the proposed date of the defense.